LMBishop/Quests/docs/contributing-to-the-wiki.md

 tracker](https://github.com/LMBishop/Quests/issues/new?assignees=&labels=docs%2Cstatus%3A+needs+investigating&template=documentation.yml).

 ## Submitting edits

-✍️ **The primary wiki format is Wikitext, edits using Markdown will not be accepted.**

 If you want to add information or edit the wiki, it would be beneficial if you submitted the source code of the page within backticks to make it